 If your child is joining Red Barn Primary School from a different setting, we will offer a tour of the school at a time that is convenient to both parents/carers and staff.
 If your child has existing needs identified, we will attend transition meetings with the current setting to ensure a smooth transition.

-It may be that the Local Authority have determined the level of support a child must receive, in terms of equipment and hours, and Red Barn Primary School will adhere to this.
+It may be that the Local Authority have determined the level of support a child must receive, Red Barn Primary School will adhere to this.

 When your children leaves Red Barn Primary School, the level of need will determine whether an Transition Partnership Agreement (TPA) is required to ensure that the next setting will be familiar with the needs of the child ahead of their move.
 Parents will attend this meeting as will staff from the next setting to agree the provision that will be in place.
 If you have concerns over your child’s transition from Red Barn Primary School to a different setting, you are welcome to discuss these with the class teacher, Headteacher and SENCo.